Defirence/arduino-uno-5LED-loop/README.md

 # arduino-uno-5LED-loop

 ### Description:
-A Sketchbook based on a YouTube tutorial, lights up and loops 5 LED's in sequence.
+A Sketchbook based on a YouTube tutorial, lights up and loops 5 LEDs in sequence.

 ### Requirements:
 - Arduino Uno